api3dao/contracts/docs/README.md

 All oracle solutions involve referring to an API for off-chain data and submitting it to a chain.
 The [Api3 whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf) points out that these APIs do not materialize spontaneously in the wild, but rather are built and maintained by businesses as products.
-Furthermore, for any serious use-case, there is only a few number of such APIs that are viable.
+Furthermore, for any serious use-case, there are only a few such APIs that are viable.
 Then, the optimal architecture for an oracle solution must only depend on the providers of these APIs, and includes no middlemen.

 An API provider that provides oracle services is called a **first-party oracle**.